mitchvm/tabnav/README.md

 #### Disable Default TabNav Key Bindings

 To temporarily disable most of the default TabNav keybindings, it is enough to [disable TabNav](#other-commands) on the current view.
+The only key bindings that are not disabled by doing this are the key bindings to enable and disable TabNav on the view.

 To permanently disable any default TabNav keybindings, either globally or only within specific syntaxes, TabNav offers configurable settings for each key binding.
 To disable the key bindings globally, select the "Settings - Global Key Binding Flags" menu option under TabNav Package Settings menu (Settings ❯ Package Settings ❯ TabNav), which opens TabNav's default Preferences file along with your local Preferences file.
 Copy the appropriate `tabnav.kb_` flag to your local Preferences file and set it to `false`.